bjshively/resourcerer/README.md

 *Note: For demonstration purposes, all leases in this prototype environment are limited to 5 minutes in length.
 In a production deployment, a resource manager would specify the length of leases based on supply/demand as well as cost of resource.*

 ## Models
 Resourcerer relies on two primary models - Resources and Leases.
-Below are a list of the attributes r
+Below are a list of the attributes contained within each of these object types.

 ### Resources
 - resType - the type of resource